avinayak/avinayak.github.io/_posts/2020-10-25-deobfuscating-a-maze-program.md

 let's start by looking at line 5: `for ( * J = A = 1; --E; J[E] = T[E] = E)printf("._");`

-`printf("._")` is responsible for the first line of wall. but the loop it's part of is doing something else.
+`printf("._")` is responsible for the first line of wall, but the loop it's part of is doing something else.

 * It initializes first value of array J and char A as 1.
 * evaluates `--E`, so runs 29 times